Apply for the ASH Clinical Research Training Institute

 All eligibility review and application submissions will be sent a confirmation email.
 If you do not receive a confirmation email, please contact the ASH Training Coordinator at [email protected] or 202-552-4928.

-ASH seeks to increase participation in CRTI from groups underrepresented in clinical research and in the CRTI program.
-These individuals include but are not limited to those from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds, and those from centers who have not had trainees or mentors who have participated in CRTI.
+ASH seeks to increase participation in CRTI from diverse and underrepresented groups in clinical research and in the CRTI program.
+These individuals include but are not limited to those from centers who have not had trainees or mentors who have participated in CRTI, underrepresented racial and ethnic groups in medicine, underrepresented gender groups, individuals with disabilities, individuals from disadvantaged backgrounds, and applicants who focus on non-malignant hematology.

-ASH is offering “application mentors” for individuals who are from underrepresented groups.
+ASH is offering “application mentors” for individuals who are from diverse and underrepresented groups.
 Application mentors are ASH members who are knowledgeable in the CRTI application process.
 Mentors will work with candidates during the application process to help build a strong application.
-Please contact firstname.lastname@example.org if you are interested in this opportunity.
+Please contact [email protected] if you are interested in this opportunity and from a diverse and/or underrepresented group.

 Each application will be reviewed by a primary, secondary, and tertiary reviewer.
 Applications will be evaluated on the following criteria: